hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 you can list all collections and subcollections in iRODS recursively.

-If we want to delete/remove a data object, we simply use ``irm`` command.
+If we want to delete/remove a data object, we simply use the ``irm`` command.

 ::

     $ irm text1.txt

 When we inspect what happens, we will not see ``text1.txt`` in our current working collection.
-Since we will not find the file, it seems to be deleted.
+As we won't find the file, it seems to be deleted.
 However, an inspection of the trash folder shows us that only the file's physical and logical path was changed.
-This is called as a *soft delete*.
+This is called a *soft delete*.

 ::